AaronBenDaniel/AaronBenDanielWebsite/content/posts/senior/seniorweek14.md

 The main thing I got done this week was building my 12x12 half-scale maze.
 The original reason I chose to build a half-scale Micromouse instead of a normal-scale one, even though it's much harder, was because I wanted to be able to build a reasonably sized maze that could still fit on a tabletop.

 This maze is fully reconfigurable and I should be able to build any pattern I want.
 It's smaller than a true to-spec half-scale Micromouse maze, which is 22x22 cells.
+I haven't printed enough wall posts to fill out the entire maze, but I don't need more than I have right now, I'll eventually print the rest.

 !["The file that I needed to fix PlatformIO"](/img/senior/seniorweek14/partitions.webp)

 {{< rawhtml >}} <figure><figcaption><p> This was the file I needed to fix PlatformIO, not sure why I suddenly needed it. </p></figcaption></figure> {{< /rawhtml >}}

-The maze took two days to make, and I spent the other two researching and testing ways t make my Micromouse more precise.
+The maze took two days to make, and I spent the other two researching and testing ways to make my Micromouse more precise.
 I also spent quite a while chasing Github issues and forum posts trying to fix PlatformIO, which decided to break for some reason.
 Despite the... challenges...
 I've faced with it, I still much prefer using VSCode over the Arduino IDE.